-We are pleased to announce out project, We Wield the Hammer (WWTH) launching Spring, 2019.
+We are pleased to announce our project, We Wield the Hammer (WWTH) launched in Summer, 2019!

 WWTH exists to identify, train, track and support young women of African descent who might not otherwise choose a career as a metalsmith.
 The project, incubating in 2019, will become an official urban apprenticeship program in 2020.

-The program is incubating Oakland, CA and is housed at the Crucible, an industrial arts organization located in West Oakland.
+The program has begun in Oakland, CA and is housed at the Crucible, an industrial arts organization located in West Oakland.
 WWTH will also extend to Dakar, Senegal beginning in 2020.

-The incubation period begins May, 2019 and is an “introduction“ to the basics of working with metals.
-Students will work with copper, brass, nickel and sterling silver.
-The 1st stage of the program consists of a 4-week intensive “Welcome to Metals”.
-During the course of this introductory program, students will learn about working with metals through demonstrations and hands on practice.
+The incubation period began in July, 2019 and is an “introduction“ to the basics of working with metals.
+Students work with copper, brass, nickel and sterling silver.
+The 1st stage of the program consisted of a 5-week intensive “Welcome to Metals”.
+Going forward, the courses will consist of 8-week cohorts.
+During the course of this introductory program, students learn about working with metals through demonstrations and hands on practice.
 The course will cover 4-6 projects (and enterprising students may make up to 8 items during class time and in optional open studios offered weekly and proctored by the teacher).

 During this course, the main purposes are to:

-There are four weeks in the inaugural session after which the students will have an exhibition of their work.
+There were five weeks in the inaugural session after which the students had an exhibition of their work and hands on demonstrations for family and friends.
 Students will learn the basics of creating with metal, basic design and completion of projects.
-Classes will meet each Wednesday for 6 weeks, 3:30pm – 6:30pm.
+Classes will meet weekly for 8 weeks.

-To sign up for the program or for additional info, contact us at email@example.com.
+To sign up for the program, apply at the top of this page.
+For additional info, contact us at email@example.com

 This project would not be possible with the support of The Crucible and the City of Oakland Cultural Funding Project.